 It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected Veterans status, sexual orientation, gender identity or expression, being or having been victims of domestic violence or stalking, familial status, or any other categories covered by law.
 Colgate is an Equal Opportunity/Affirmative Action employer.
 Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply.

-The Department of Romance Languages and Literatures at Colgate University invites applications for a one-year position as Visiting Assistant Professor of French beginning fall 2024.
-Completion of Ph.D. is required prior to or shortly after the date of hire.
+The Department of Computer Science at Colgate University invites applications for a tenure-stream position at the rank of Assistant Professor, beginning fall semester 2025.
+Completion of a Ph.D. in computer science or a related field is required prior to or shortly after the date of hire.

 Salary Range or Pay Grade